-NATIONAL OUTCOME were from chool ndary

-ACHIEVEMENTS During the period October 2019 to June 2020: Approximately thirteen (13) adolescent mothers were registered under the Programme and benefitted from lectures/classes in the following: Social Studies General Knowledge Bright Language Mathematics Parenting Education Cosmetology Computer Literacy Food and Nutrition Life Management Six (6) students successfully graduated from the School Leaving Programme.
+NATIONAL OUTCOME ACHIEVEMENTS Approximately thirteen (13) adolescent mothers were registered under the Programme and benefitted from lectures/classes in the following: Social Studies General Knowledge English Language Mathematics Parenting Education Cosmetology Computer Literacy Food and Nutrition Life Management Six (6) students successfully graduated from the School Leaving Programme.
 One (1) student returned to school to complete their secondary education.

-BENEFICIARY CATEGORY Adolescent

-INITIATIVE Programme For Adolescent Mothers (PAM) The Programme for Adolescent Mothers is a developmental and Educational programme which provides the necessary support systems for adolescent mothers and their babies.
+BENEFICIARY CATEGORY Adolescent INITIATIVE Programme For Adolescent Mothers (PAM) The Programme for Adolescent Mothers is a developmental and Educational programme which provides the necessary support systems for adolescent mothers and their babies.
 The programme assists adolescent mothers who are school dropouts acquire the skills of mothering, while continuing their education.
 It also seeks to equip them with technical skills as a means of employment.
 The programme is intended to decrease the number of repeated pregnancies among young women and break the cycle of inter-generational poverty which may emerge among the target group due to early pregnancy.
 The programme components include training in Life Management, Moral/Spiritual Education, Parenting Education, Childcare, Mathematics, English Language and Social Studies.
 Technical skills include: Cosmetology, Food and Nutrition, Computer Literacy and Sewing.
 The Programme also provides counselling, day care services and training in pre post-natal childcare.

-DEVELOPMENT (TOBAGO HOUSE OF ASSEMBLY)
+DEAELOPMENT (TOBAGO HOUSE OF ASSEMBLY) DIVISION OF HEALTH, WELLUESS AND FAMILY